 Study and discussion of certain outstanding recent works in philosophy.
-When last given, the course was devoted to the writings of James, Bergson, Russell, and McTaggart.
+In 1935-36, selection was made from the writings of James, Bergson, Russell, and McTaggart.

-12. Introduction to Religion.
+Introduction to Religion.
 Messrs.
-Blanshard, Hull, Malin, Nason and Speight.
+Blanshard, Holmes, Hull, Malin, Nason and Speight.

 Open to all students.
 A study of the forms of religious experience, of the chief philosophical ideas implied in religion, of the bearing of religion on social change, of the Quaker interpretation of religion, and of the way religion has been embodied in certain outstanding personalities.